 With Bloom Intelligence, food & beverage leaders can create customer profiles to understand better who guests are and what they would like from cafes.
 You’ll have a large and growing customer database with clean, verified data.

-6. Collect and Analyze Customer Data
+6. Collect and Analyze Coffee Shop Guest Data

 Customer data is the lifeblood of successful marketing.
 It is crucial to know who your guests are and how they behave at your locations.